Skip to content

 Methods:

-Get the magnetic field vector from the magnetometer.
+Gets the magnetic field vector from the magnetometer.

-:return: A tuple containing the x, y, and z magnetic field values in Gauss or None if not available. :rtype: tuple[float, float, float] | None
+A Magnetic object containing the x, y, and z magnetic field values in micro-Tesla (uT)

 power_monitor